TuchthamSung086/ChAMP-Backend-Final-Project/README.md

    logger.Error: Only error messages are logged. logger.Warn: Error and warning messages are logged. logger.Info: Error, warning, and informational messages are logged.

+Design

+- Create a task
+  Auto-set order

+- Update a task
+  If update order to X, update order of every task from X

+- Delete a task
+  If deleted order X, update order of every task after X

+- Create a list
+  Auto-set order

+- Update a list
+  If update order to X, update order of every task after X

+- Move a task to another list
+  Place at last order

+- Reorder a task in a list
+  Works like update task

+- Reorder a list
+  Works like update list

+- Delete a list, also every tasks in it
+  OnDelete CASCADE